nexus-uw/coverage-course/notes.md

 # Because it results in better code.

 ---
-- Heavily suggests that developers should write tests.
+- Heavily suggests that developers should write tests everywhere.

 - A code base with high code coverage has been throughly tested and has a lower chance of containing bugs than a code base with low code coverage.